-Valium is a prescription medication approved by the Food and Drug Administration (FDA) in 1963.
-In cases of epilepsy, Valium is used in combination with other drugs to treat prolonged, repetitive, and cluster seizures.
-Valium should not be used for extended periods of time.
-Valium is also known by its drug name, Diazepam.
+Valium is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat anxiety, muscle spasms, and convulsive disorders.
+In cases of epilepsy, Valium is sometimes prescribed off-label and used in combination with other drugs to control seizures.
+Valium is also referred to by its drug name, diazepam.

 Valium is a member of the benzodiazepine class of drugs.
-Benzodiazepines are used to treat seizures, anxiety, and muscle spasms, and as a premedication for anesthesia.
-It is believed that Valium works in cases of epilepsy by inhibiting nerve signals.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?